 5. Loaded Icarus

 I’ll wrap my selection of the top 5 longboards for cruising with the Loaded Icarus, an unusual, higher-end board in the longer-distance cruising category.
 See my full review or check out the Icarus on Loaded.

 The Icarus is a symmetrical drop-through longboard similar in length (38.4″) and wheelbase (28.25″) to the Dropcruiser.
 However, the Icarus is significantly narrower at 8.6″ (vs 9.75″) and has a special flex and cambered profile designed specifically for advanced carving and pumping.

-So while the Dropcruiser has a dropped platform (lower in the middle), the Icarus is cambered, i.e. it’s actually higher off the ground in the middle than at the mount points.
+So while the Dropcruiser has a dropped platform (lowered in the middle), the Icarus is cambered, i.e. it’s actually higher off the ground in the middle than at the mount points.
 This gives the board a springy feel that adds to the special flex to provide lots of energy return when carving and pumping – although at the cost of slightly more height and bounce for pushing.

 The Icarus has an advanced hybrid construction with a blend of bamboo, fiberglass, and cork that combine to achieve a mixture of energetic flex, high resistance (despite the drop-through design), and light weight (6.5lb vs 8.8lb for the Dropcruiser).